+General Permits or Reviews

+Substantial Development.
+Shoreline Substantial development projects include any development subject to RCW Chapter 90.58, the Shoreline Management Act.

+Exemptions.
+Exemptions are generally minor activities that do not need to go through the permit process.

+Specific Permits

-General Permits or Reviews Substantial Development Shoreline Substantial development projects include any development subject to RCW Chapter 90.58, the Shoreline Management Act.
-Exemptions Exemptions are generally minor activities that do not need to go through the permit process.
-Specific Permits Conditional Use Permit Shoreline Conditional Uses are those uses within Shoreline jurisdiction that are identified in Table.05.1 as conditional uses, and that are usually seen as uses that either do not need a Shoreline location, are considered not to be suitable for siting in shoreline locations, or have impacts that need closer scrutiny.
-Variance A Shoreline Variance may be used within Shoreline jurisdiction to grant relief from specific performance standards where there are extraordinary circumstances that will impose unnecessary hardships.
-Non-conforming Use or Facility Alteration Non-conforming Use or Facility Alterations are necessary when an existing legal use that currently does not conform to this title is to be altered.
-Minor Revisions to an Existing Permit Minor Revisions to an Existing Permit allow simplified review of certain changes to a project that has previously received a permit.
+Conditional Use Permit.
+Shoreline Conditional Uses are those uses within Shoreline jurisdiction that are identified in Table18.100.050 as conditional uses, and that are usually seen as uses that either do not need a Shoreline location, are considered not to be suitable for siting in shoreline locations, or have impacts that need closer scrutiny

+Variance.
+A Shoreline Variance may be used within Shoreline jurisdiction to grant relief from specific performance standards where there are extraordinary circumstances that will impose unnecessary hardships

+Non-conforming Use or Facility Alteration.
+Non-conforming Use or Facility Alterations are necessary when an existing legal use that currently does not conform to this title is to be altered.

+Minor revisions to an Existing Permit.
+Minor Revisions to an Existing Permit allow simplified review of certain changes to a project that has previously received a permit

+Reasonable Use Exceptions.
+Reasonable use exceptions provide an alternative to landowners when all reasonable use of a property has been prohibited.

-.03.11 Development Authorization - Review Procedure
+18.30.130 Development Authorization - Review Procedure

-Upon submittal and acceptance of a completed development authorization application, the Administrative Official shall process and review the application as follows,
+Upon submittal and acceptance of a completed development authorization application, the Administrative Official shall process and review the application as follows, provided in.03.15 through.03.19 (specific permit descriptions), including but not limited to: